-Prince Hamidein acknowledged the loyalty of some of the native administration leaders to the ruling Khartoum government, but denied that this included all of them.
+Hamedein acknowledged the loyalty of some of the native administration leaders to the ruling Khartoum government, but denied that this included all of them.

 He appealed to the local communities to renounce violence, tribalism and preserve the social fabric and peace among them.
 He also appealed to the government to do its part by providing the necessary services to the communities in West and South Kordofan.

 * The Native Administration was instituted by British colonial authorities seeking a pragmatic system of governance that allowed for effective control with limited investment and oversight by the state.
 The Native Administration also took on new responsibilities for executing policies, collecting taxes, and mobilising labour on behalf of the central government.